 The 1994 Plan shall be administered by the Committee, members of whom must be nonemployee directors.
-The Committee has full power to administer the 1994 Plan, including the authority to designate recipients, determine whether and when awards are to be granted to the recipient, and specify the terms and conditions of each option subject to the minimum exercise prices provided for under the 1994 Plan.
+The Committee has full power to administer the 1994 Plan, including the authority to designate recipients, determine whether stock appreciation rights are to be granted to the recipient, and specify the terms and conditions of each option subject to the minimum exercise prices provided for under the 1994 Plan.

-The Board of Directors may amend the 1994 Plan, except that no amendment may have a material adverse effect on any awards previously granted and the Board may not without the approval of the stockholders change the maximum number of shares as to which awards may be granted under the 1994 Plan except to prevent dilution.
+The Board of Directors may amend the 1994 Plan, except that no amendment may affect any options previously granted and the Board may not without the approval of the stockholders change the maximum number of shares as to which options may be granted under the 1994 Plan except to prevent dilution.